muratk0/aws-s3-mini-lab/README.md

 ## Overview

 This project demonstrates the core features of Amazon S3 by building and configuring a secure storage bucket.
-The implementation includes object upload, versioning, server-side encryption (SSE-S3), bucket policies, and static website hosting.
+During the project, I created an S3 bucket, uploaded objects, enabled versioning, configured server-side encryption (SSE-S3), created a bucket policy, and hosted a simple static website.

-The goal of this project is to gain practical experience with Amazon S3 and understand its storage and security capabilities through hands-on implementation.
+The objective of this mini lab was to gain hands-on experience with Amazon S3 while understanding fundamental cloud storage concepts and security best practices.
 ---

 ## AWS Service Used